sebastian-meckovski/CNC-File-Editor-QT5/README.md

 It's approximately 30MB in size, but the advantage is that it doesn't require installation.
 Requires Windows 7 or later.

 ### Development environment
-NOTE: Ensure Python 3.9 is installed on your system.
-Versions later than 3.9 may not be compatible.
+NOTE: Ensure Python 3.9 or older is installed on your system.
+Versions later than 3.9 may not be compatible with the PyQt5 dependencies.
-- In project root directory set up a virtual environment, by running
+- In the project root directory set up a virtual environment, by running
 ```commandline
 python -m venv .\venv
 ```